sohamkamani/butter-seo-ssg-examples/ssr-seo.md

 ```

 This will lead to a similar generated `index.html` , which you can verify by running `npm run build` and viewing the `public/index.html` file.

+You can find the full source code for this example [here](https://github.com/sohamkamani/butter-seo-ssg-examples/tree/master/gatsby-example)

 ## SEO strategies for Jekyll sites